 This isn't to say that costs aren't passed onto tenants, however.
 They're often referred to as the "load factor."
 Rent would be substantially less were this load factor not included.
 It's typically a percentage of costs associated with maintaining common areas, such as a lobby, and the percentage is commensurate with the percentage of the overall building that the tenant occupies as his own premises.

-The triple net lease in commercial real estate requires that the tenant pay a significant share of expenses of operation, as well as all taxes and insurance related to their rental unit.
-This type of lease helps the landlord by fixing their costs, as their rents are fixed.
-Tenants aren't fond of this type of lease especially in older properties.
+A triple net (NNN) lease in commercial real estate requires that the tenant pay a significant share of the expenses of the operation.
+This type of lease helps the landlord by fixing her costs, but tenants aren't fond of it, particularly with older properties.

-A Percentage Lease is a lease that typically requires a tenant pay "Base Rent" and then on top of that amount pay a percentage based on monthly sales volumes.
-Percentage leases are commonly executed in retail mall outlets but depending upon the location and nature of the business can have a dramatic impact on percentage rent.
+A percentage lease typically requires that the tenant pay base rent, plus an additional percentage of monthly sales volumes.
+Percentage leases are commonly executed in retail mall outlets.
+The location and nature of the business can have a dramatic impact on percentage rent.

 Commercial Real Estate Lease Types

-Finding a landlord and tenant match in commercial real estate requires a commercial real estate lease type that benefits both.
-The needs of the landlord are income from rent and the control of costs to assure a profit.
-The tenant wants to peg their rental costs as closely as possible also.
-Using the right type of lease, they can both satisfy their needs with a bit of negotiation at times.
+A good landlord/tenant match in commercial real estate requires a lease that benefits both sides.
+Landlords need income from rent and to control costs to assure a profit.
+Tenants want to peg their rental costs as closely as possible.